More about: 8 Best Tours Helsinki

 Details of interest

-Helsinki is primarily a port city, and is built around the navigable canals that for years shaped the city's development pathways as Finland's main economic center, so one of the best excursions you can do in the capital includes a tour of these sites.
+Helsinki is primarily a port city, and is built around the navigable canals that for years shaped the city's development pathways as Finland's main economic center, so one of the best tours you can take in the capital includes a tour of these sites.

 From the picturesque Hakaniemi market to the Presidential Palace, every corner of the city will come to life from a marine perspective and with the assistance of expert local guides' narrations that will transport you back in time and give you an insight into Finnish culture.
 In addition, you can also discover the surrounding islands and parks along the canals.